cveto/consul-on-google-cloud/README.md

 - Log files:
 /var/log/consul/*

-- Certifiacates and keys arein the default CentOS directory for keys and certs /etc/pki/tls/certs/
+- Certificates and keys are in the default CentOS directory for keys and certs /etc/pki/tls/certs/

 ## Issues
 - Enabling ACL on all servers locked down the nodes, no tokens were valid.
 Debugging this was N O T  E A S Y .
-Make sure to do it graudally, starting with the server.
+Make sure to do it gradually, starting with the server.

 - Custom services seem to be discovered no problem.
 The actual consul service however...

--

 ## License
 [MIT]